Leaf-Agriculture/docs/docs/beta_machines_endpoints.md

 #### Response

-The response is a JSON array contain machine records.
+The response is a JSON array containing machine records.

 ```json
 [